husseinsd1/husseinsd1.github.io/_pages/about.md

 You can find my CV [here](files/Hussein_Saad_CV.pdf).

 # Research
-Broadly speaking, I am interested in **geometry and optimization**.
-Specifically, I am focused on developing convex optimization algorithms for geometric problems, with a particular interest in **Riemannian manifolds**.
+Broadly speaking, I am interested in **geometry** and **optimization**.
+Specifically, I am focused on borrowing tools from **differential geometry** to develop optimization algorithms for a variety of problems.
 Recently, my research has centered on challenges in **robotics**.
-I am attracted to theoretical research that provides comprehensive solutions to a family of problems, rather than ad-hoc approaches.
+I am attracted to research that provides comprehensive solutions to a family of problems, rather than ad-hoc approaches.

 # Blog
 I (try to) blog about interesting mathematics that may or may not align with my research direction.
 You can find my posts [here](https://husseinsd1.github.io/blog-posts).